Dirt (Alice in Chains album): Music and lyrics

 Discussing the title track "Dirt", Cantrell stated that "the words Layne put to it were so heavy, I've never given him something and not thought it was gonna be the most bad-assed thing I was going to hear."
 Staley said he wrote the song "to a certain person who basically buried my ass".

-The 43-second "Iron Gland" was developed out of a guitar riff that Cantrell would play that annoyed the other band members, so he created the song (adding in a reference to Black Sabbath's "Iron Man") and promised to never play the guitar riff again, although the track is played as intro music in concert.
+The 43-second "Iron Gland" was developed out of a guitar riff that Cantrell would play that annoyed the other band members, so he created the song (adding in a reference to Black Sabbath's "Iron Man") and promised to never play the guitar riff again.
 It features Tom Araya of thrash metal band Slayer on vocals, as well as Layne Staley.
 "Hate to Feel" and "Angry Chair" were both composed solely by Staley, who also played guitar on both tracks, and Cantrell has expressed his pride in seeing Staley grow as a songwriter and guitarist.

 "Down in a Hole" was written by Cantrell to his long-time girlfriend, Courtney Clarke.
 Cantrell explained the song in the liner notes of 1999's Music Bank box set: "["Down in a Hole"]'s in my top three, personally.
 It's to my long-time love.
 It's the reality of my life, the path I've chosen and in a weird way it kind of foretold where we are right now.
 It's hard for us to both understand...that this life is not conducive to much success with long-term relationships."

 The album's final track, "Would?", was written by Cantrell as a tribute to his friend and late lead singer of Mother Love Bone, Andrew Wood, who died of a drug overdose in 1990.
 Cantrell said the song is also "directed towards people who pass judgments."